wing5wong/artisan-whs-static/source/_events/2025-06-17_student-achievement-conferences-students-released-at-2pm.md

 Times: 3.00pm to 8.40pm (with dinner hour 5.00pm - 6.00pm)
 Where: Te Mana and Te Wehi Gymnasiums

-BOOKINGS are now OPEN  😊
+BOOKINGS CLOSE TODAY AT 5PM!

 To book an interview click on the following link:
 👉 <https://www.schoolinterviews.co.nz/>